 As project specialist...

-In this role I manage a team of approx 8 developers deployed on various projects, interface directly with customers through the sales, contracting and implementation stages and dive into architecture and development head first to get projects up and running as effectively as possible.
+In this role I managed a team of approx 8 developers deployed on various projects, interfacing directly with customers through the sales, contracting and implementation stages including diving into architecture and development head first to get projects up and running as effectively as possible.

 I am passionate about writing secure, clean and bugfree code and am an agile and MVP evangelist.
 I used to be nuts about security, cryptography, vulnerabilities, penetration testing and the security industry and it's ecosystem.
 These days I prefer to focus my energy in areas which are more positive and creative, but I always have a slant towards developing applications which require higher levels of security, privacy and compliance.

-I am bootstrapping a small, nimble and effective team to develop the next generation of Afgri's Internet Banking platform.
+I bootstrapped a small, nimble and effective team to develop the next generation of Afgri's Internet Banking platform.
 Scrum process with a focus on MVP to manage the development, with business interaction on a daily basis to prioritise features.
-Technology platform is AngularJS frontend, ASP.NET WebAPI backend, integration into SAP PI core banking platform.
+Technology platform leveraged AngularJS frontend, ASP.NET WebAPI backend, integration into SAP PI core banking platform.

 From first line of code to live to the first client within 6 months.
 Fully transactional, multi-currency, multiple level authorization, auditable and secure platform that has become a key differentiator for Investec in the Mauritus market.
 Through the epic success of this delivery, this project has been used as blueprint for future development projects tackled by Investec.
 Combination of Scrum and Kanban project methodologies, managing a team of approximately 11 people.
 Technology platform is a very straightforward mix of ASP.NET MVC4 frontend, WCF Webservice backend, Java service layer integrating into the AS400 Bankfusion Equation core banking platform.

 ABSA Zero Knowledge of PIN - Feb 2009